Tree-Ring Society

 Mountain Lake Biological Station, VA

-The 33rd Annual Dendrochronology Field School (DFS; formerly NADEF) will be held at the Mountain Lake Biological Station in Pembroke, VA.
-DFS returns to the amazing Mountain Lake facility for the first time since 2011, and then in 1993 before that.
+The 34th Annual Dendrochronology Field School (DFS) will be held at the Mountain Lake Biological Station in Pembroke, VA.
 The surrounding forests of Virginia's Blue Ridge Mountains of the Southern Appalachians offer old growth trees from red spruce to white oak, as well as fire-scarred pines and hardwoods, old cabins for dating, and highly-competitive ecosystems with rich disturbance histories for dendroecology.
-The field school will run from May 17th through May 26th 2024 and registration fees are $1605 US for students and $1655 US for professionals.
-Join the Tree-Ring Society and save $55 on registration!
-Your registration fee includes room and board for the entire workshop.
-Registration fees are due by April 1, 2024.
+The field school will run from May 16th through May 25th 2025 and registration fees are $1775 US for students and $1825 US for professionals.
+Join the Tree-Ring Society and save $50 on registration!
+Your registration fee includes room and board for the entire workshop, and travel to/from the airport.
+Registration fees are due by April 1, 2025.

 REGISTER HERE!